Topo Map

 HIGH LAKE IN THE SHADOW OF MIGHTY FISH CREEK MOUNTAIN

 Trail shows on older topo maps and is in some older guide books.
-All the roads shown on the west side of the divide are decommissioned, ie., ripped up.
-The dotted line jeep road has slipped down the hill and is gone.
+All the roads shown on the west side of the divide are decommissioned, i.e., ripped up.

 Comments